umdsquare/data-at-hand-mobile/README.md

 # Data@Hand

-This project is being developed.
+This project is under active development.

 ### How to build & run